-If you can believe it, Sony’s PlayStation 4 turned four years old in November 2017 and has churned out plenty of contenders for the best PS4 games since.
+If you can believe it, Sony’s PlayStation 4 turned five years old in November 2018 and has churned out plenty of contenders for the best PS4 games since.
 Since 2013, it’s climbed to the top of the console hill, helped in no small part thanks to its wide variety of out-and-out exclusives.
 Adding to that, 2018 looks like being a banner year for the console with titles like God of War already out and bloody excellent, and release date dodging games like Days Gone and Insomniac’s Spider-Man still to look forward to not long from now.

 But what if you just want to collect a whole bunch of great games, no matter the exclusivity?
 More and more games are available on multiple platforms (just because it makes financial sense), so if you’re looking to amass quite the haul of possibilities for your PS4, you’re in for quite the fine selection to choose from.
 Trust us when we say that you will want to make yourself a big cup of tea as you make your way through this guide.

 As we gear up to recommend some of the best PS4 games to you, bear in mind that these aren’t exclusives, neither are they in any order.
 We’re also excluding remasters and ports from older generations for the sake of variety, so don’t be sad when you notice that The Last of Us Remastered and GTA V aren’t included.
 Oh, and when new games come out and blow our tiny little minds, they will get added to the list.